-More and more students came to my table as days went by, from the quietest of kids, to the ones with a gazzilion questions.
-All home I was excited to help.
-Three months have passed and it was nearing the end of my internship.
-I’ve gotten to know some of the students there pretty well, at times they would tell me their day at school, and I would also tell them stories as a high schooler.
-In those three months, some kids went from never coming approaching anyone for help, to experimenting different techniques to solve a question and asking me which method is better.
-The head of the KUMON branch came up to me one day and admitted “it’s been a long time the children hav been interactive with a teacher, and that they seem to enjoy solving maths now” she thanked me for my time in KUMON and hopefully, if I deciphered it right, I was able to make an impact to those children, and assure them that it’s ok to make mistakes, they are learners for a reason and there are teachers for a reason, both should play their roles.
+More and more students came to my table as days went by, from the quietest of kids to the ones with a gazillion questions.
+Three months passed, and it was nearing the end of my internship.
+I’d gotten to know some of the students there pretty well.
+At times they would tell me their day at school, and I would also tell them stories as a high schooler.
+In those three months, some kids went from never approaching anyone for help to actively asking about different techniques to solve a.
+The head of the KUMON branch came up to me and thanked me for my time in KUMON.
+Hopefully, I was able to make an impact and assure the children that it’s ok to make mistakes.
+They are learners for a reason, and there are teachers for a reason; both should play their roles.

-With this new mindset and experience, I wanted to help more kids with the knowledge that I have, I opened my own tutoring page online and had primary students from Indonesia, Singapore and Australia requesting a mathematics and Olympiad Mathematics tutor, It’s been nearly 6 months that I’ve started my free weekly tutoring with a total of 5 students and I have never felt more fulfilled and ecstatic that there kids have someone to rely on.
-As a high schooler who has developed mathematics concepts from a commitment course and mathematics competition, I wanted to help other students overcome their fear instigated from the common notion of how challenging maths can be.
+With this new mindset and experience, I wanted to help more kids and opened my own tutoring page online and had primary students from Indonesia, Singapore, and Australia requesting a mathematics and Olympiad Mathematics tutor.
+It’s been nearly 6 months that I’ve started my free weekly tutoring with a total of 5 students, and I have never felt more fulfilled and ecstatic that my students have someone to rely on.
+As a high schooler who has developed mathematics concepts from courses and competitions, I want to help other students overcome their fear instigated from the common notion of how challenging maths can be.
 I am no expert , not does my knowledge of mathematics account for even a percent of all the math knowledge in the world, I shouldn’t wait till I know everything, to take action and create an impact.
 Whether I was good enough to teach no longer mattered.
-If I can’t teach them everything, I’ll teach the something.
+Even if I can’t teach them everything, I’ll teach them something.

 Hi Valerie,